 Senior boys are allowed to wear black 'Classic' fit trousers in addition to charcoal grey.
 We expect our pupils in Year 10 and 11 to set good examples to younger pupils in all areas of uniform and appearance.

 CLUE Check Card

-This card helps us to ensure that pupils are 'ready to learn', with no Chewing, no Lateness, correct Uniform and the required Equipment.
+This card helps us to ensure that pupils are 'ready to learn', following the Culture of St Christopher's, with no Lateness, correct Uniform and the required Equipment.
+Chewing is strictly prohibited at St Christopher's.